The University of Rhode Island

 Are the patterns available for loan or exhibit?

 Arrangements can be made for pattern loans for exhibitions.
-Please contact Karen Morse, Director of Distinctive Collections, to discuss.
+Please contact Karen Morse, Director of University Archives and Special Collections, to discuss.

 She can be reached by email at kwmorse@uri.edu or by telephone at 401-874-2128.

-Patterns in the Archive are not available for other loans.
+Patterns in the Archive are non-circulating and are not available for other loans.
 However, patterns are available to researchers under supervision in the Distinctive Collections reading room.
 Patterns in good condition can be traced with a mylar intermediary layer.
 Researchers must supply their own tracing paper.

 Top